Chart Color Schemes

 Rosslyn Park demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Rosslyn Park residents aged 15+ have a university qualification rate of 49.0%, exceeding South Australia's (SA) state average of 25.7% and Greater Adelaide's 28.9%.
-This high educational attainment is beneficial for knowledge-based opportunities.
-The most common degree held is Bachelor at 30.9%, followed by postgraduate qualifications at 14.1% and graduate diplomas at 4.0%.
-Vocational pathways account for 21.9% of qualifications, with advanced diplomas making up 11.8% and certificates 10.1%.
+Rosslyn Park's residents aged 15+ have a higher educational attainment than South Australian (SA) and Greater Adelaide averages.
+49.0% hold university qualifications, compared to SA's 25.7% and Greater Adelaide's 28.9%.
+Bachelor degrees are the most common at 30.9%, followed by postgraduate qualifications at 14.1% and graduate diplomas at 4.0%.
+Vocational pathways account for 21.9%, with advanced diplomas at 11.8% and certificates at 10.1%.

-Educational participation is high in the area, with 26.2% currently enrolled in formal education.
-This includes tertiary education at 8.3%, primary education at 7.4%, and secondary education at 7.3%.
+Educational participation is high, with 26.2% currently enrolled in formal education.
+This includes 8.3% in tertiary, 7.4% in primary, and 7.3% pursuing secondary education.

 Frequently Asked Questions - Education